In-Season Hockey Training

 Strength: Strength can also be held indefinitely with only strength training and zero hypertrophy work.
 That is, training with loads greater than 75% + of your 1-Rep-Maximum.

-Additionally, peak strength levels can be maintained during a tapering phase for up to 3-Months.
-So if you’re in-season program design includes a tapering and peaking phase prior to playoffs you now know what you should be looking for.
+Additionally, peak strength levels can be maintained during a tapering phase for up to 3 months.
+So, if you’re in-season program design includes a tapering and peaking phase before playoffs, you now know what you should be looking for.

 Speed: Speed levels without speed training exposure will begin to decline after only two weeks.